WebAssembly/component-model/design/mvp/WIT.md

 %[method]blob.read: func(self: borrow<blob>, n: u32) -> list<u8>;
 %[static]blob.merge: func(lhs: borrow<blob>, rhs: borrow<blob>) -> blob;
 ```
-These `%`-prefixed [`name`s](Explainer.md) embed the resource type name so that
+These `%`-prefixed strings embed the resource type name so that bindings
-bindings generators can generate idiomatic syntax for the target language or
+generators can generate idiomatic syntax for the target language or (for
-(for languages like C) fall back to an appropriately-prefixed free function
+languages like C) fall back to an appropriately-prefixed free function name.
-name.

 When a resource type name is used directly (e.g. when `blob` is used as the
 return value of the constructor above), it stands for an "owning" handle